UChicagoPhysics/CodingClub/StarterKit/README.md

 * Sublime Merge: [sublimemerge.com](https://www.sublimemerge.com/)

 For those familiar and comfortable with the command line, `git` can also be used directly from a terminal.

+Any method of using `git` should be fine, and you should familiarize yourself with using it as a regular part of your workflow.

 ## Example